 Night shift work has been around for a long time.
 Night shift is inherently more risky than day shift for a variety of reasons, yet many industries need a night shift to function effectively.
 These familiar industries include law enforcement, medical facilities, construction, and the oil industry.
 Identifying the risks is fairly straightforward.

 Although necessary, night shifts are inherently less productive by at least five per cent.
-More than 18 per cent of workforces are engaged in some sort of night work with seven per cent engaged in permanent night work, according to an article in the
+More than 18 per cent of workforces are engaged in some sort of night work with seven per cent engaged in permanent night work, according to an article in the Journal of Occupational Medicine.

 The risk of injury is also elevated by as much as 30 per cent.
 Rotating shift workers are more than twice as likely to have an incident compared to straight day shift workers.